Columbian exchange: Of plants

-Rice was another crop that became widely cultivated during the Columbian exchange.
-As the demand in the New World grew, so did the knowledge of how to cultivate it.
-The two primary species used were Oryza glaberrima and Oryza sativa, originating from West Africa and Southeast Asia, respectively.
-European planters in the New World relied upon the skills of African slaves to cultivate both species.
-Georgia, South Carolina, Cuba and Puerto Rico were major centers of rice production during the colonial era.
+Rice, originally domesticated in China, became widely planted in the New World; European planters there relied upon the skills of African slaves to cultivate it.
+Georgia, South Carolina, Cuba, and Puerto Rico were major centers of rice production during the colonial era.
 Enslaved Africans brought their knowledge of water control, milling, winnowing, and other agrarian practices to the fields.
-This widespread knowledge among African slaves eventually led to rice becoming a staple dietary item in the New World.
+This widespread knowledge among African slaves eventually made rice a staple food in the New World.